 JE: We are, yes.
 In fact, we’ll go a stage further and use the word ‘accountability’ here.
 We are talking about the single person who has been made accountable for the success of this project or programme.

 AB: Right, OK.
-I want to come to the SRO within the organisational structure in a moment, but let’s just stay within the individual for second.
+I want to come to the SRO within the organisational structure in a moment, but let’s just stay within the individual for a second.
 What level of seniority is an SRO likely to be, what would likely have been their past experience.
-Can you give us a few examples of the sorts of individuals that would be in role of SRO?
+Can you give us a few examples of the sorts of individuals that would be in the role of SRO?

 JE: To answer the first question, what level of authority: an appropriate level of authority, is the answer to that.